 This allowed Batman to become one of the most powerful beings in the entire universe as the White Lantern ring not only gave him healing powers but also complete dominance over the entire emotional spectrum.
 He used the ring to defeat Vandal Savage, and that was when Batman and the ring decided to part ways.

 One of the most dangerous things about Batman was always his tactical mind, as he could defeat almost any character as long as he had enough prep time to think of a strategy.
 But what happens if you give Batman knowledge of the entire universe?
 Then that would make him unstoppable.
 That was what happened when Batman became a New God when he took the Mobius Chair from Metron.

-The Mobius Chair is a time-space vehicle that allows Batman to teleport and get to any part of the universe at will.
+The Mobius Chair is a time-space vehicle allowing Batman to teleport and get to any part of the universe.
 It also allowed him to unlock the entire knowledge of the universe as he used the chair to learn more about the Anti-Monitor in an attempt to find a way to defeat the incredibly powerful foe.
-As such, Batman, armed with the knowledge of the universe, is an even more dangerous and powerful version that has the capability to think of strategies that can defeat any character in the DC universe.
+As such, Batman, armed with the knowledge of the universe, is an even more dangerous and powerful version that can think of strategies that can defeat any character in the DC universe.

 What is your favorite version of Batman?
 Let us know in the comments